 This studio teaches the principles of animation through a variety of stop motion techniques.
 Students experiment with animating found objects, cut outs, simple puppets, and pixilation to create believable movement and acting.
 Students also gain a familiarity with the use of cameras, lights, and capturing software to create their films.

-2D Animation, 3D Animation, and Stop Motion are all-day studios.
+2D Animation and Stop Motion are all-day studios.